hxckr-org/hxckr-core/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
+For more details, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.